-Once the initial review is completed, the institution must complete the bottom portion and submit the form to the WSAC for final approval and processing.
+Once the initial review is completed, the institution must complete the institution review in the portal and mark the job description as approved.
+WSAC will then review the description for final approval.

 A copy of the approved job description will be emailed to the institution for posting, and a copy will be emailed to the employer for their records.
 All jobs that have been approved will be listed in the portal.